-Respiratory therapists have job opportunities in hospitals, home care, rehabilitation agencies, nursing homes, emergency transport teams, sleep centers, pulmonary function laboratories, outpatient clinics, and physician offices.
-The respiratory therapist sees a diverse group of patients ranging from newborn and pediatric patients to adults and the elderly.
+Respiratory Therapists have job opportunities in hospitals, home care, rehabilitation agencies, nursing homes, emergency transport teams, sleep centers, pulmonary function laboratories, outpatient clinics, and physician offices.
+Respiratory Therapists sees a diverse group of patients ranging from newborn and pediatric patients to adults and the elderly.

-Job opportunities are very good in this area and nationwide.
-The United States Bureau of Labor Statistics projects “employment of respiratory therapists to increase much faster than the average for all occupations through the year 2020.”
-In 2013, the U.S. Bureau of Labor Statistics reported the national average annual earnings of respiratory therapists were $57,880 and Virginia had an average annual earnings of $56,550.
+Job opportunities are very good in this region and nationwide.
+The United States Bureau of Labor Statistics projects a 21 percent growth in jobs from 2018 to 2028.
+In May 2018 the U.S. Bureau of Labor Statistics reported the National annual mean wage of respiratory therapists were $62,500 and Virginia had an average annual mean wage of $60,200.

 After the class has been filled, the remaining applicants will be placed on an alternate list.
 Should an admitted student not accept his/her position, applicants on the alternate list will be admitted into the program through the last day of registration for the summer classes.